MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 The auth module includes UI components that leverage the application's theme system:

 1. **OfflineBanner**: Banner shown when the app is in offline mode
-2. **TransientErrorBanner**: Banner shown when non-critical errors occur, with auto-dismiss functionality
+2. **ConfigurableTransientBanner**: Banner shown when transient messages occur, with auto-dismiss functionality
-3. **AppShell**: Wrapper component that provides the offline and transient error banners across all screens
+3. **AppShell**: Wrapper component that provides the offline and transient notification banners across all screens
 4. **AuthErrorMessage**: Displays auth-related error messages with theme-aware styling

 All these components adapt to the app's theme (light/dark) automatically by using semantic color tokens from `AppColorTokens`.
 For more details on the theming system, see [UI Theming Architecture](../../features/feature-ui-theming.md).